UnifiedPush/documentation/content/users/distributors/gotify.md

 ### Go

-[Golang Rewrite Proxy](https://github.com/karmanyaahm/golang-unified-push-rewrite-proxy) is a program can be installed to run as a rewrite proxy for Gotify.
+It can be achieved with [Golang Rewrite Proxy](https://github.com/karmanyaahm/golang-unified-push-rewrite-proxy), a program that can be installed to run as a rewrite proxy for Gotify.

 Traffic from /UP on any reverse proxy running Gotify can be proxied to it.
 The following is an example for Nginx.